mini-mind/VSMBD/README.md

 This is an official PyTorch Implementation of **Temporal Scene Montage for Self-Supervised Video Scene Boundary Detection**.

-Our code will be available until the paper is accepted.
+Our code will be available after the paper is accepted.